geopython/pycsw/docs/en/docs/administration.rst

 By default, pycsw supports the ``csw:Record`` information model.

 .. note::
-  See :ref:`profiles` for informaiton on enabling profiles
+  See :ref:`profiles` for information on enabling profiles

 Setting up the Database
 -----------------------